Voluntary Leaves of Absence

 Involuntary Leaves of Absence

-Under certain circumstances, a student may be placed on an involuntary leave of absence.
-An involuntary leave of absence is not a disciplinary sanction; however, an incident that gives rise to a leave of absence, whether voluntary or involuntary, may subsequently be the basis for disciplinary action.
-A student who prefers to take a voluntary leave of absence for medical reasons rather than be placed on an involuntary leave of absence for medical reasons is ordinarily allowed to do so.
+Under certain circumstances, a student may be placed on a involuntary leave of absence.
+An involuntary leave of absence is not a disciplinary sanction.
+However, an incident that gives rise to a leave of absence, whether voluntary or involuntary, may subsequently be the basis for disciplinary action.
+A student who prefers to take a voluntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence for medical reasons is ordinarily allowed to do so.
+Transcripts do not distinguish between voluntary and involuntary leaves of absence.

 An involuntary leave of absence may be required for the following reasons:

-- Noncompliance: Failure to provide medical documentation of required immunizations.
+- Failure to provide medical documentation of required immunizations.

-- Unfulfilled academic requirements: The student has not met an academic requirement and has not taken steps acceptable to the School to meet the requirement.
+- Unfulfilled School requirements.
+The student has not met an academic or other School requirement, including without limitation, attending class or participating in required activities, and has not taken steps acceptable to the School to meet the requirement.

-The decision to place a student on involuntary leave is made by the associate dean for student services in consultation with the registrar, the student’s adviser, the director for student affairs, the department chair or program director, and other officers of the University, or such other person as the associate dean for student services designates as appropriate.
-As previously noted, in the case of an involuntary leave of absence for medical reasons, the School will consult with an appropriate person at Harvard University Health Services.
+The decision to place a student on involuntary leave is made by the Associate Dean for Student Services in consultation with other officers of the School and University, as appropriate or such other person as the Dean designates.
+As noted above, in the case of an involuntary leave of absence for medical reasons, the School will consult with an appropriate person at Harvard University Health Services.

-A student is notified in writing that they have been placed on involuntary leave.
-The student may petition the associate dean for student services for reconsideration and may appeal a final decision to the dean of the School.
+Students are notified in writing that they have been placed on involuntary leave.
+A student may petition the Dean of Education for reconsideration, generally within five calendar days, and may appeal a final decision to the Dean of the School.

 While on Leave of Absence

-Any student who goes on leave of absence during the academic year is charged any applicable fees, including rent, to the end of the period in which they leave.
-Students receiving scholarship or other financial aid should consult the Office of Financial Aid concerning the financial aid implications of going on leave, including potentially jeopardizing their funding or loan deferral status.
-International students should consult the Harvard International Office concerning their status.
-Students on leave should continue to check their Harvard email accounts for important information.
+Students who go on leave of absence during the academic year are not charged tuition but are charged any applicable fees, including rent if living in University housing to the end of the period in which they leave.
+Students receiving scholarship or other financial aid should consult the Financial Aid Office concerning the financial aid implications of going on leave.
+Students on F1 and J1 visas should consult the Harvard International Office concerning their status.

 The date a student goes on leave will affect the student’s health insurance through Harvard.
-Leave of Absence information is available on the Harvard University Student Health Program website.
-Email Member Services or call 617-495-2008.
+For details, review the Leave of Absence policy on the HUHSP website, or contact the Student Health Insurance Office, Member Services, at 617-495-2008 or mservices@huhs.harvard.edu.

-In general, Harvard libraries and other facilities may be used only by students who are currently registered.
+Libraries and other School or University facilities normally may be used only by students who are currently registered.
 Students on leave may not participate in extracurricular activities.
-Exceptions must be specifically approved in advance by the School.
-If so instructed by the associate dean for student services, a student on leave must remain away from the University campus.
+Exceptions to this rule must be must be specifically approved in advance by the School.
+If so instructed by the Associate Dean for Student Services, a student on leave must remain away from the University campus.

 Following an individualized assessment, the School may require students who are on leave for medical reasons to comply with a treatment plan during their time away.